-BARROW COUNTY BOARD OF EDUCATION RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES JUNE 30, 2018 mounts reported for governmental activities in the Statement of Activities are ifferent because: Governmental funds report capital outlays as expenditures.
+BARROW COUNTY BOARD OF EDUCATION RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES JUNE 30, 2019

+Net change in fund balances total governmental funds (Exhibit "E") (1,999,754.31) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of capital assets is allocated over their estimated useful lives as depreciation expense.
-Capital outlay Depreciation expense \$ 1,787,667.45 (5,316,461.81) (3,528,794.36) The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, donations, and disposals) is to decrease net position.
-(220,914.65) Donated captial assets are not reported in governmental funds.
-However, 4 277 000 00 in the Statement of Activities, the donations are shown as special items.
-1,377,000.00 Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
-420,604.93 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Capital outlay 11,852,998.70 Depreciation expense (5,669,619.87) 6,183,378.83 Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
+540,819.94 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts and the difference between the carrying value of refunded debt and the acquisition cost of refunded debt when debt is first issued.
 These amounts are deferred and amortized in the Statement of Activities.
-General obligation bonds issued, including a premium of \$1,269,647.95 \$ (12,094,647.95) Deferral of loss on refunding bonds (96,970.18) Amortization of bond premiums 558,164.13 Bond principal retirements 5,025,000.00 Energy efficiency lease payments 86,600.32 (0.440.070.74) Revenue bond payments 73,779.97 (6,448,073.71) District pension contributions are reported as expenditures in the governmental funds when made.
+Capital leases issued (610,932.00) Deferral of loss on refunding bonds (96 970 18) Amortization of bond premiums 565,460.96 5,195,000.00 Bond principal retirements Capital lease payments 48,265.00 Revenue bond payments 78,837.62 Financed purchases 89,109.51 5,268,770.91 District pension contributions are reported as expenditures in the governmental funds when made.
 However, they are reported as deferred outflows of resources in the Statement of Net Position because the reported net pension/OPEB liability is measured a year before the District's report date.
 Pension/OPEB expense, which is the change in the net pension/OPEB liability adjusted for changes in deferred outflows and inflows of resources related to pensions/OPEB, is reported in the Statement of Activities.
-Pension expense \$ (664,292.86) OPEB expense (2,272,854.00) (2,937,146.86) Georgia State Financing and Investment Commission grants that are not available to pay current period expenditures are deferred in the fund statements but recognized on the Statement of Activities.
-(756,465.30) Some items reported in the Statement of Activities do not require the use of
+4.144.710.61 Pension expense OPEB expense 176,245.00 4,320,955.61 Some items reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+Accrued interest on issuance of bonds 77,973.81 (43,457.91) Compensated absences 34,515.90